 People who are diagnosed with blood cancer have a team of doctors, nurses, and technicians who work together to manage their cancer.
 Each has a unique and important role in their care.

 This general cancer doctor specializes in treating cancer with chemotherapy and other medications.
-He may have diagnosed the cancer, or you may have been referred to him after the diagnosis.
+They may have diagnosed the cancer, or you may have been referred to him after the diagnosis.
 An oncologist’s role in cancer treatment is to explain your diagnosis to you, walk you through all your treatment options, and help manage the side effects of your treatments.

 This is a cancer doctor who specializes in treating people with blood cancer.
 Because blood cancers aren’t very common and they’re treated differently from many solid tumors, people who have blood cancer often choose to see these specialists for their treatment.

-If a hematologist-oncologist, rather than a medical oncologist, is your primary cancer doctor, she’ll be the point person for your overall care.
+If a hematologist-oncologist, rather than a medical oncologist, is your primary cancer doctor, they’ll be the point person for your overall care.
 If you get most of your care from a medical oncologist, they’ll likely work with a hematologist as well.

 These doctors read the results of any blood tests or biopsies you get to figure out what type of cancer you have and what stage it’s in.
 The tests will show how quickly cancer cells are dividing, and whether they’re spreading.
 They also may use new technologies to find particular genes or proteins that are causing your cancer.